 With this as input, I have the neural network predict the ultimate margin of the election.
 I do not include any sense of "year" as input to the neural network as I wish the model to extrapolate on this variable and hence I do not want the model to overfit to any trends there may be in this variable.
 I use three LSTM layers with 256 units followed by two fully connected layers with 512 neurons.
 The output layer is one neuron that predicts the final margin of the election.
 Mean squared error is used as the loss function.
 I initialize all weights randomly (using the keras defaults), but there might be a benefit to initialize by transfer learning from an exponentially weighted moving average.

 I use dropout at time of prediction as a way to get an estimate of the error in the output of the model.
 The range where 90% of predictions lie using different RNG seeds for the dropout gives a confidence interval³.
 To calibrate the amount of dropout to apply after each layer, I trained the model on a training set (polls for elections before 2014) and tested different levels of dropout on the validation set (the 2014 election).
-I find the percentile of the true election result within the Monte Carlo model predictions⁴.
-Thus, a perfectly calibrated model would have a uniform distribution of the percentile of true election results within the Monte Carlo model predictions.
+I find the percentile of the ground truth election result within the Monte Carlo model predictions⁴.
+Thus, a perfectly calibrated model would have a uniform distribution of the percentile of ground truth election results within the Monte Carlo model predictions.
 Of course, I do not expect the model to ever be perfectly calibrated, so I chose the dropout rate that minimized the KS-test statistic with the uniform distribution.
 This turned out to be 40%, which was comforting as this is a typical choice for dropout at training.

 Though this model hasn't learned the relationships between states, I tried applying it to the 2016 presidential election.
 To get the probability of a candidate winning based on the polls available that day, for each state I run 1000 predictions with different RNG seeds.
 For each of these 1000 predictions, I add up the electoral votes the candidate would win if they had the predicted margins.
 The probability of the candidate winning is then the percentage of these outcomes that is below 270.